metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `queues` (Number) The number of concurrent queues
 - `show_url` (Boolean) Whether to show -remoteWrite.url in the exported metrics.
 It is hidden by default, since it can contain sensitive auth info
 - `tmp_data_path` (String) Path to directory where temporary data for remote write component is stored (default vmagent-remotewrite-data)
-- `use_multi_tenant_mode` (Boolean) Configures vmagent in multi-tenant mode with direct cluster support docs https://docs.victoriametrics.com/vmagent.html#multitenancy it's global setting and affects all remote storage configurations
+- `use_multi_tenant_mode` (Boolean) Configures vmagent accepting data via the same multitenant endpoints as vminsert at VictoriaMetrics cluster does, see [here](https://docs.victoriametrics.com/vmagent/#multitenancy). it's global setting and affects all remote storage configurations

 <a id="nestedatt--spec--resources"></a>